asvskartheek/old_gh_pages/_posts/2020-02-09-understanding_attention_learning.md

 This information can be used to reduce the number of free variables of the network by removing connections from the remaining features, which improves the model generalizability [[4]](#references).
 Or you can let the connections acknowledging the contribution of the remaining features in a fuzzy way.

 ## Why not FNN?
+FNNs nned more number of parameters and inner working is translucent sometimes even opaque too.

 ## References
 1. [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473)